parhamr/foramora/README.md

 # Fora Mora

-Mostly object oriented, this code uses procedural methods to interact with websites through a browser.
+This code uses classes to group concerns and procedural methods to interact with websites through a browser.

 ## Setup